astorDev/nist/client/101/index.md

 }
 ```

-With that in place, let's carry on to getting a real object from our request
+With that in place, let's carry on to getting a real object from our request.

 ## Making It Strongly-Typed